lf-energy-projects-renovation-state/sng-crest-device-service/README.md

 This service contains a web application that runs on the port specified by the property `config.web-server.port`.
 For the `dev` profile this is port 9001. http://localhost:9001/web will get you there.

 _'web' is required to distinguish the web app requests from CoAP(S) requests.
-The pass through the same filter chain._
+They pass through the same filter chain._

 You have to log in to access the app.
 There are two users in the LDAP server (provided by `docker-compose.yaml`):